 - Learn how to write IEPs and IFEPs

 - Experience working with children who have special needs as a freshman

 - Work in four placements before student teaching

 More Information >>

-In Illinois secondary teacher candidates must pursue certification in a particular academic content area.
-Judson University offers secondary certification in the following academic disciplines:
+In Illinois secondary teacher candidates must pursue licensure in a particular academic content area.
+Judson University offers secondary licensure in the following academic disciplines:

 - Physical Education (K-12 certification also available)